bsherin/tacticdocs/docs/Main-interface.rst

 To the right of the white bar is a set of fixed menus.
 The :guilabel:`Document`, :guilabel:`Column`, :guilabel:`Row`, and :guilabel:`View` menus should be pretty much self-explanatory.

 Use the :guilabel:`Project` menu to save the current state of a project.
+There are two kinds of saves, regular saves and lite saves.
+Lite saves don't save any tile attributes that are exported by a tile, and the saves of notebooks don't include variables.

-You can also export the data table in a few different ways: (1) you can export it as a data collection back to your library, (2) you can export the visible document as a CSV file on your local machine, and (3) you can export all of the documents to an excel file.
+There are a few other useful things in the :guilabel:`Project` menu.
+You can export the project collection as a data collection back to your library.
+You can also export the notebook as a `presentation or a report. <Reports-and-Presentations.html>`__

-The :guilabel:`Project` menu also has an option :guilabel:`change_collection` which lets you swap out the data collection in the main data table.
+Finally, the :guilabel:`Project` menu has an option :guilabel:`change_collection` which lets you swap out the data collection in the main data table.

 Finally, at the very far right of the menu bar is a little icon that shows the Error Drawer.